arthurxmoore/docs/docs/faq.md

 ### Accessibility Permission

 Jumper requires Accessibility Permission to trigger commands and menu bar items in Final Cut Pro through macOS's built-in Accessibility Automation.

+We use the Accessibility API to programatically "click" on buttons and menu bar items - similar to how Automator, Keyboard Maestro, BetterTouchTool, etc. works.

 ---